Siddharth453/Posts/README.md

     Tips: First Sign Up for Free..
-    Then after logging in click on the button <a href="postapp2.herokuapp.com/posts/new">"Add New Post!"</a> and then fill up all the input fields and there you go..
+    Then after logging in click on the button "Add New Post!" and then fill up all the input fields and there you go..
     You Can Edit or Delete the Post if you want but don't worry no body can remove your post either than me..
     You Can also add a comment to a perticular post on clicking the button "Leave a Review!"